NOTE: Distributing iOS apps in-house requires an Apple Enterprise Developer license.

 - Register test devices.
 This step is optional.
 Apps can also be sent to and deployed on team members’ devices.

 Team members should add their Apple ID to Account Preferences and then create a development certificate.
-Before sending an app to the test devices for testing, an ad-hoc provisioning profile is to be created for distribution, by the admin or the team agent.
+Before sending an app to the test devices for testing, an ad-hoc provisioning profile is to be created for enterprise app distribution, by the admin or the team agent.
 After creating a provisioning profile, the admins and team agents can distribute the apps to testers and other team members.

-The advantage of Enterprise Deployment Program is that the review of apps is not done by Apple.
+The advantage of the Enterprise Deployment Program is that the review of apps is not done by Apple.
 The app can be immediately distributed after development and testing.
-The disadvantage is that Enterprise account does not have support for App Store Distribution, Safari Extensions, TestFlight, and App analytics.
+The disadvantage is that the Enterprise account does not have support for App Store Distribution, Safari Extensions, TestFlight, and App analytics.
 It is not permitted to use outside an organization.

 Method 4: iOS App Without Developer Account

 There is a workaround to install iOS apps without a developer account or the need for a certificate.
-Xcode 7 allows you to use your personal Apple ID instead of a developer ID to build and deploy apps on devices.
+Xcode 7 allows you to use your personal Apple ID instead of a developer ID to build and deploy in house apps on devices.
 This method advantages users who do not want to create a developer ID for US $99 per year.
 Also, there is no need to jailbreak the device to sign provisioning certificates.